-Connecting devices to a system that collects data in a manageable manner is very important for an IoT enabled business.
+Connecting devices to a system that collects data in a manageable manner are essential for an IoT enabled business.

-The IoT platform needs to be able to cope with big spikes of incoming data and needs to be scalable due to IoT not being static in nature.
+The IoT platform needs to cope with giant spikes of incoming data and be scalable because IoT is not static.

-Cloud-based IoT platforms are very popular due to being consistent, scalable, flexible and have a low total cost of ownership.
+Cloud-based IoT platforms are trendy due to being consistent, scalable, flexible, and low total ownership cost.

-Another aspect of connectivity for an IoT enabled business, is the requirement of security of data and real-time diagnostics information.
+Another aspect of connectivity for an IoT enabled business is the security requirement of data and real-time diagnostics information.

-Once you have devices connected, you need the IoT platform to actually do something with the data that connection provides.
+Once you have devices connected, you need the IoT platform to do something with the connection's data.